EPR Textiles What you need to know

 Your textile EPR partner

-Our unique global footprint and end-to-end service offering means that we can support you with all aspects of textile EPR including data management, take-back and digital product passports.
-Making us your reliable long-term textile EPR partner.
+Our unique global footprint and end-to-end service offering means that we can support you with all aspects of Textiles EPR including data management, take-back and digital product passports.
+Making us your reliable long-term Textiles EPR partner.

 FAQs

-Explore some of the most frequently asked questions surrouding EPR textiles.
+Explore some of the most frequently asked questions surrouding Textiles EPR policy.

-Extended Producer Responsibility (EPR) in textiles means manufacturers, retailers, and importers are legally required to manage the entire lifecycle of their products, including recycling and waste disposal, rather than leaving it to consumers or municipalities.
+Extended Producer Responsibility (EPR) in textiles is a policy that means manufacturers, retailers, and importers from industry sectors like fashion are legally required to manage the entire lifecycle of a product.

-At Reconomy, we stay ahead of these changes to help businesses not only remain compliant, but lead the way in sustainable practice.
+At Reconomy, we stay ahead of these changes to help companies in the fashion industry sector and more not only remain compliant, but lead the way in sustainable practice to become more circular.
+We put systems in place to help report on both waste volumes and recycling levels to help meet textiles EPR.

-To comply, you’ll need to join a registered PRO in each country you operate, report volumes placed on the market, pay eco-modulated fees, and participate in take-back schemes.
-Reconomy helps you manage all of this under one roof.
+To comply, you’ll need to join a registered PRO in each country you operate, report product volumes placed on the market, pay eco-modulated fees, and participate in take-back schemes to improve product collection.
+Reconomy helps you manage all of this under one roof, from reporting on waste collection volumes to recycling levels.

 Generally: clothing, footwear, accessories, household textiles (like towels and bed linens), and sometimes bags and workwear.
-Definitions vary by location.
+Definitions vary by location and waste.
+All items predominately arriving from the fashion sector.

 Eco-modulated fees are charges producers pay based on how environmentally friendly their products are.
-More sustainable designs typically cost less to register, encouraging better design from the start.
+More sustainable fashion designs typically cost less to register, encouraging better design and recycling solutions from the start to reduce waste.

 Our global reach